qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/CRS.rst

 crs_to_authid
 .............

-Returns the authority:id identifier string for a coordinate reference system.
+Returns the authority ID string for a coordinate reference system.

 .. list-table::
    :widths: 15 85